 A twist and a pinch of fantasy or horror

-Showcasing some of my previously unpublished short stories.
+Showcasing some of my previously unpublished sci fi and urban fantasy short stories.
 Shorts as a form of literature have fallen from fashion.
 But as our lives become more frantic and demanding, short stories fill a niche… A 5- or 10-minute read is perfect for mobile-reading commutes, bedtime reading or coffee breaks, and generally staying sane.
 And very short stories even work whilst standing in queues.

 The short story ‘Meteorite‘ (originally ‘Rocks’) managed to win a short stories competition although I can’t remember which.
 It concerns identical twins who discover a meteorite and then find their peaceful existence turned upside-down.

 In contrast, Stripper Killer (also the first chapter of the vampire novel Creation), is darkly erotic, and describes what happens when estate agent Jake unwittingly crosses paths with the forces of evil.
 Poor Jake.